nytimes/drone-gke/README.md

 ## Drone Compatibility

-For usage in Drone 0.5 and newer, please use a release greater than `0.7`.
+For usage in Drone 0.5 and newer, please use a [release tag](https://hub.docker.com/r/nytimes/drone-gke/tags/) greater than `0.7`.

 For usage in Drone 0.4, please use the `nytimes/drone-gke:0.4` tag.